SURFER00/mfa-gateway/README.md

 # Python MFA Gateway
 A lightweight server for multifactor authentication

 This project is a simple implementation of a Multi-Factor Authentication (MFA) gateway.
-The MFA gateway sends push notifications for SSH login requests and provides a mechanism for users to confirm their login.
+The MFA gateway sends push notifications for login requests and provides a mechanism for users to confirm their login.

 It is recommended to have a working reverse-proxy with https support.